 Using Essential Oils

 Essential oils have a variety of pathogen-fighting powers, from being antibacterial or antifungal to being antiseptic (preventing the growth of bacteria in the future).
 They also can add a pleasant scent to your laundry.
 Select one or more of the essential oils below to include in your laundry, then wash and dry the clothes using normal cycles.
 Use caution if you have pets in your home however, as essential oils can be toxic to them.
-Also, use caution if you are pregnant.
+Also use caution if you are pregnant.
+It is best to avoid the use of essential oils on children’s laundry, especially tea tree oil.

 - Tea tree oil is effective in disinfecting, but check the labels carefully.
 Be sure the product you purchase is a high quality, 100% tea tree oil, not a bargain mixture.
 Add 2 teaspoons of tea tree oil to each load.